 Place dry ready-mix mortar in a wheelbarrow, add the package-recommended amount of water and stir thoroughly to create a thick mixture, the consistency of brownie batter.
 Use a garden hoe to mix the mortar and then rinse the hoe thoroughly before the mortar dries.

 Scoop up a trowel full of mortar and place it on the concrete outside the chalk circle.
 Set one of the precast stone blocks into place on top of the mortar, pressing down until 1/2 to 3/4 of an inch of mortar sits between the concrete and the block.

 Step 6: Build the First Ring

 Apply a small amount of mortar to the ends of the block and on the concrete on each side of it.
 Place two more blocks along the chalk circle, pressed against either end of the first block.
 Continue this process until you complete the first ring of blocks.
 Wipe away excess mortar with an old rag before it dries to the front and back surfaces of the blocks.

 Step 7: Start the Second Row

 Start another row of blocks.
 Place mortar on top of the first layer of block and start to set the next row into place in the same fashion as before, staggering the block--the middle of the first block over a seam between two blocks below it--to create a sturdier wall.
 Continue placing blocks and rows until the fire pit walls measure at least a foot tall.
 Allow the fire pit to dry for at least one week before using it.

-Place a 3- to 5-inch layer of gravel inside the fire pit.
-The gravel prevents the fire from sitting directly on the concrete and is easier to clean and replace than the concrete slab.
+Place a 3- to 5-inch layer of lava rocks inside the fire pit.
+The rocks prevents the fire from sitting directly on the concrete and is easier to clean and replace than the concrete slab.